techgrounds/techgrounds-JonBoers/01_Linux_1/Linux8.md

 ![Alt text](../00_includes/Cronjobs1script.PNG)

-The above works fine as long as I'm in the home directory, but an absolute path had to be added in order to work also in a crontab therefore:
+The above works fine as long as I'm in the home directory, but an absolute path had to be added in order to  also work in my crontab therefore this correction:

 ![Alt text](../00_includes/Cronjobs1correction.PNG)